Art & Design

 Hokusai's elaborate ceiling mural at Ganshoin Temple, located about a kilometer away, is a must-see.
 This Soto Zen temple was founded in 1472, and Hokusai's mural there was one of his final large-scale installations.
 It's a 30-minute walk or 10-minute bus ride from central Obuse.

-Not far from the Hokusaikan Museum is the Takai Kozan Memorial Museum.
+Not far from the Hokusai Museum is the Takai Kozan Memorial Museum.
 Here you can view Hokusai sketches, some of Takai Kozan's own work, and the studio, called Hekkiken, that Hokusai worked from.

 While in Obuse